jaredramirez/elm-s3/README.md

 This package helps make uploading file to [Amazon S3](https://aws.amazon.com/s3/) quick and easy.

+# DEPRECATED

+This project will no longer be maintained.
+Please use signed URLS to upload files more securely.
+Despite it being possible to to uploads witht the method of this packages uses, it's not as safe as one should be.

 # Note on security (Please read)

 **This package requires storing your AWS secret and access keys in your Elm code.
 Please note that there is a security concern with having copies of these keys downloaded to each client that uses your app.**